 As is clear from our results, phyllosilicates provide just one mechanism for C storage in ancient soil.
-Given the very strong relationship between our bulk measure of crystalline Fe oxydroxides (i.e., Fe(d)-Fe(o)) and C concentration across our soils (Figure 6), it is reasonable to propose that Fe oxyhydroxides also provide important mechanisms for storing organic C, especially in soils with low smectite content.
-We cannot directly measure the TT of C removed by bulk extractions, due to the fact that both DCB and oxalate contain dissolved organic C. However, we can infer from the relatively short TT of C in soils with relatively smaller amounts of smectite minerals that the TT associated with the remaining mineral (kaolinite and Fe oxyhydroxides) is of the order of hundreds of years or shorter in A horizons.
-We thus expect millennial C associated with the fLF, Fe oxyhydroxides and non-smectite clays like kaolinite should respond faster.
+Given the very strong relationship between our bulk measure of crystalline Fe oxyhydroxides (i.e., Fe(d)-Fe(o)) and C concentration across our soils (Fig. 6), it is reasonable to propose that Fe oxyhydroxides also provide important mechanisms for storing organic C, especially in soils with low smectite content.
+We cannot directly measure the TT of C removed by bulk extractions, as both DCB and oxalate contain dissolved organic C extraneous to the soil.
+However, we can infer from the relatively short TT of C in soils with fewer smectite minerals that the TT associated with the more abundant mineral phases (kaolinite and Fe oxyhydroxides) is hundreds of years or shorter in A horizons.
+We thus expect millennial C associated with smectite to remain relatively insensitive to future changes in climate and land use, while the decadalcentennial cycling C associated with the fLF, Fe oxyhydroxides and non-smectite clays like kaolinite should respond faster.

-At the pedon scale, clay content was not the best predictor of the amount ($r^2 = 0.50$, p=0.02) or TT ($r^2 = 0.59$, p=0.03) of soil C, though this relationship improved when only smectite clay was considered (Figure 6; $r^2 = 0.75$, p=0.001).
-Given the long TT associated with C stabilized by smectite, we conclude that even small addition of millennially-aged C strongly associated with smectite contributes substantially to the mean TT estimated from the bulk soil C. For example, mixing 75% C with a TT of 25 years with 25% C with a TT of 1200 years yields a bulk TT of ~320 years.
-Increasing the millenial pool to 35% changes the mean age of bulk C to ~450 years.
-The same is not true for C stocks, however, which are not significantly correlated with either clay ($r^2 = 0.50$, p=0.08) or smectite clay ($r^2 = 0.45$, p=0.12).
+At the pedon scale, clay content was not the best predictor of the amount $(r^2 = 0.50, p = 0.02)$ or TT $(r^2 = 0.59, p = 0.03)$ of soil C, though this relationship improved when only smectite clay was considered (Fig. 6; $r^2 = 0.75$ , p = 0.001).
+Given the long TT associated with C stabilized by smectite, we conclude that even a small addition of millennially aged C strongly associated with smectite contributes substantially to the mean TT estimated from the bulk soil C. For example, mixing 75 % C with a TT of 25 years with 25 % C with a TT of 1200 years yields a bulk TT of ~ 320 years.
+Increasing the millennial pool to 35 % changes the mean TT of bulk C to ~ 450 years.
+The same is not true for C stocks, however, which are not significantly correlated with either clay $(r^2 = 0.50, p = 0.08)$ or smectite clay $(r^2 = 0.45, p = 0.12)$ .